mikeblazanin/gcplyr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gcplyr is to facilitate manipulation and analysis of bacterial growth curves data.
+`gcplyr` facilitates manipulation and analysis of bacterial growth curve data.

-gcplyr is currently in an **Open Beta release**.
-Most features are complete and should be relatively stable.
-Documentation should be complete.
+`gcplyr` is currently in an **Open Beta release**.
+Most features are complete and will be relatively stable.
+Documentation is complete.

 **Please send all questions, requests, comments, and bugs to mikeblazanin \[at\] gmail \[dot\] com**